jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

     - [x] I think I already had a place in mind for that, to move this article to a different main topic.
 I think tso Commands, but I think I put that down in the planning doc Encircle Language Spec Product List.
     - [x] Encircle Language Spec Product List says that it should belong in the Commands chapter.
 - [x] "Redirection"
-    - [x] Encircle Language Spec Product List does not seem to assign a specific existing Chapter to it.
+    - [x] Encircle Language Spec Product List might not seem to assign a specific existing Chapter to it.
 It says 'ref-ness'?
 Maybe that pointer to pointer situations might all be put in a separate chapter, this might also belong there?
     - [x] It talks about 'target symbols'.
     - [x] There are several target symbol topics in e.g. the chapters Objects, Classes and Interfaces.
     - [x] Maybe that can all go to a chapter about ref-ness, or whatever generic term I might find for it.
     - [x] If it is just about target symbols, maybe the topics are already covered by the previous content.
-    - [x] It does seem to be about redirecting e.g. the object aspect and then about tracing to the final target object/class/interface after following the redirections.
+    - [x] It might seem to be about redirecting e.g. the object aspect and then about tracing to the final target object/class/interface after following the redirections.
     - [x] I do like the idea of a Pointers chapter or something.
-    - [x] This content does seem to be covered elsewhere.
+    - [x] This content might seem to be covered elsewhere.
     - [x] Perhaps I should just make a folder 'Pointers' and put it there, and a readme just to make a point, that it could just become a separate chapter.
 - [x] "30.
 Misc Diagram Topics"
     - [x] I think this is appropriate as a separate chapter.